 Cecilia “Cecy” Marquez is one such individual, diagnosed with bipolar disorder as an adult.
 The late diagnosis and lack of a support system contributed to an unstable employment track record, low self-esteem and an overpowering feeling of unproductiveness.
 In 2010, Cecy’s disability was exacerbated due to a tragic car accident that resulted in PTSD.

 Lack of accommodations at work and immense anxiety hindered Cecy’s employment tenures.
 Before joining PRIDE’s Fort Bliss contract site in Texas, she hid her disability, not disclosing it to employers or co-workers.
 When daily stressors would become too much to cope with at her current job, she would resign.

 PRIDE Industries offers a wide range of employment services to people with bipolar and other disabilities.
 Programs include job placement, internship opportunities, and on-the-job training and support.
 When Cecy discovered PRIDE Industries and received job assistance, she discovered an inclusive and welcoming environment where she felt at home.

-In January 2016, Cecy was hired as a Service Order Dispatcher with PRIDE Industries.
+In January 2016, PRIDE Industries hired Cecy as a Service Order Dispatcher.
 She learned quickly, assimilating to the team and overcoming roadblocks while providing excellent customer service.
 Her managers and counselor continuously provide resources to help her experience success every day on the job.

 “Cecy enjoys taking calls and receives them with a smile,” Corina E Huerta-Coronado, Cecy’s Vocational Rehabilitation Counselor at PRIDE, says.
 “She believes that smiles carry through the phone lines and provides great service to the soldiers, techs and other personnel.”